Race Across the World series 1: Leg 4: Tashkent, Uzbekistan → Huangyao, China

-Leg 5: Huangyao → Koh Rong
+Leg 5: Huangyao, China → Koh Rong, Cambodia

-Elaine & Tony were a long way behind the other teams, so they decided to spend money on taxis and express train to reach Vietnam on the same day they left the checkpoint before the border closed for the night.
-They were the only team to succeed in this effort, and made up much of the time lost during the previous leg.
+Elaine & Tony were a long way behind the other teams, so they decided to spend money on taxis and express train to reach Vietnam before the border closed for the night.
+They were the only team to cross on the same day they left the checkpoint, and so made up much of the time lost during the previous leg.

 Darron & Alex, despite a 22-hour advantage on their closest rivals, had to work in Hội An selling sugarcane juice as they were running low on funds, which allowed Elaine & Tony to catch up with them and they crossed the Cambodian border on the same bus.
 Darron & Alex decided to work for bed and board at an elephant sanctuary in Mondul Kiri while Elaine & Tony worked in a rice field in Kratié, but both teams took the same boat to Koh Rong and came in joint first place.

 Both Josh & Felix and Natalie & Shameema opted for the southern route, and ended up on the same train to Ho Chi Minh City.
 They were delayed on the train by a typhoon for 14 hours, and arrived at Koh Rong on the same boat.

-Leg 6: Koh Rong → Singapore
+Leg 6: Koh Rong, Cambodia → Marina Bay, Singapore

-Both Elaine & Tony and Natalie & Shameema spent funds on taxis to Cambodia.
+Both Elaine & Tony and Natalie & Shameema spent funds on taxis to the Cambodian border.
 Darron & Alex and Josh & Felix had less money, and had to take a longer route to Bangkok via Phnom Penh.
 As Darron & Alex had little money left, they worked in Bangkok as dog walkers at a dog training centre.
-Tony injured his back while on the bus, and the team had to take a break in Krabi.
-However, they managed to get the last seats on the direct bus to Singapore from Hat Yai.
-Although their bus broke down in Malaysia, they were the first team to reach the last checkpoint on the observation deck at Marina Bay Sands in Singapore ahead of Darron & Alex.
+Tony injured his back while on the bus, and was forced to take a break in Krabi.
+However, Elaine & Tony managed to get the last seats on the direct bus to Singapore from Hat Yai.
+Although their bus broke down in Malaysia, they were the first team to reach the last checkpoint on the observation deck at Marina Bay Sands in Singapore, ahead of Darron & Alex.

 Nearly out of cash, Josh & Felix had to work in a hostel in Krabi.
 They eventually finished last, and did not have enough money to reach the final checkpoint.
 However, they were given the money by Natalie & Shameema so they could complete the race.